 Options for Exfoliating Dry, Itchy Body Skin

-- Use a gentle body scrub a few times a week.
+- Use a gentle body scrub.
 Avoid those that are too harsh or use large exfoliating granules (like salt scrubs), as these could further irritate your skin.

 - Massage a dry body brush over your skin before showering.

-- Use an exfoliating body serum three times a week.
+- Use an exfoliating body serum.
 Apply it under body lotion or body oil.
 I recommend the Smoothing Body Serum.
-It’s formulated with glycolic, lactic, and mandelic acids.
-It’s even effective for addressing body bumps caused by keratosis pilaris!
+It’s formulated with glycolic, lactic, and mandelic acids, and it’s effective for addressing bumps caused by keratosis pilaris!

 4. Apply Body Lotion or Body Oil Morning and Night